danielrousseaug/gakko/README.md

-# Gakkō
+# Rebyū

-Gakko is an electron application designed to help students with organizing their digital learning platforms.
+Rebyū is an electron application designed let users review and gather relevant information from movies and television series using an IMDB api.

 ## Getting Started

-I am a user: Install the latest [release](https://github.com/danielrousseaug/gakko/releases) from the releases section.
+I am a user: Install the latest [release](https://github.com/danielrousseaug/rebyu/releases) from the releases section.

 I am a develeoper: Download and run the code by following the installation steps below.